westlakem/docs/docs/start/quick-setup.md

 * macOS Mavericks or later
 * Latest [Xcode](https://developer.apple.com/xcode/)

-If you’re on a Mac, copy and paste the script below into your terminal and press Enter:
+Copy and paste the script below into your terminal and press Enter:

 <pre class="add-copy-button"><code class="language-terminal">ruby -e "$(curl -fsSL https://www.nativescript.org/setup/mac)"</code></pre>

+> **NOTE** If you’re not comfortable with a script automatically installing dependencies on your development machine, refer to the [macOS advanced setup guides](/start/ns-setup-os-x) for details on manually installing NativeScript’s iOS and Android dependencies.

 The macOS script needs administrative access to run some commands using `sudo`; therefore, you may need to provide your password several times during execution.
 The macOS script also may take some time to complete, as it’s installing the dependencies for both iOS and Android development.
 When the script finishes, close and restart your terminal.